dannielum/js-object-viewer/README.md

 # js-object-viewer
-JavaScript object viewer is a helper tool to visualize javascript object properties and the inherited objects
+JavaScript object viewer is a helper/debugger tool to visualize javascript object properties and the inherited objects.